The operation, website and bookings are for each Park are operated by:

 Your right to be forgotten.

 If you want, we can remove your details from all our systems.
 All we require is a written confirmation that you would like your data removing.
-One proviso to this is if you have had an accident at one of our parks (reported or not).
-We would, therefore, be required by law to hold your name and details of the accident only for a period of up to 3 years (in the case of a child, this is extended to up to 21 years).
-No other data would be stored, and all data is stored on secure servers based in the UK.
+We have a legal standing to retain data for a period of 3 years and 4 months (or 3 years after your 18th birthday if you are a child).
+Once this period has passed your data can be removed at your request.
+All non-essential data will be removed, and all remaining data is stored on secure servers based in the UK.

 In order to comply with our obligations under the General Data Protection Act May 2018, we will protect your personal data from unauthorised access, misuse, alteration or loss by using commercially reasonable security measures.
 Any payment transactions will be encrypted using SSL technology.